Accomplishments

 Veterans

-Rubio has also shown his commitment to honoring those veterans whom the United States should not forget.
-In 2020, Rubio led legislation to rename the St. Augustine VA Clinic after Private First Class Leo C. Chase, Jr., the first man from St. Johns County to be killed in the Vietnam War.
-That same year, Rubio led legislation to waive statutory limitations and posthumously award the Medal of Honor to Sergeant First Class (SFC) Alwyn Cashe.
-Former President Donald Trump signed the legislation in December 2020, and President Joe Biden awarded the medal to SFC Cashe in December 2021.
+Rubio has also shown his commitment to honoring those veterans whom the U.S. should not forget.
+In 2020, Rubio led a bill to rename the St. Augustine VA clinic after Private First Class Leo C. Chase, Jr., the first man from St. Johns County to be killed in the Vietnam War.
+The same year, Rubio led legislation to award the Medal of Honor to Sergeant First Class Alwyn Chase, who saved six comrades from a broken-down vehicle before dying from his wounds.
+And in 2022, Rubio passed a bill to rename the Clay County VA clinic after Chief Petty Officer Andrew K. Baker, who died in a tragic helicopter crash in 1997.